Magenschleimhautentzündung bei Katzen

 • Lethargy : Since the inflammation robs the body of energy, sick cats sleep and rest excessively.
 Outdoor cats increasingly stay indoors or at least near their home.

-• Pain: Pain in the upper abdominal area is apparent, for example, when attempting to lift the cat.
+• Pain: Pain in the upper abdomen is evident, for example, when you try to pick up the cat.
 The cat will twist and resist.
-Attempts to touch the cat can lead to aggressive behavior, such as grinding teeth or hissing.
+Attempts to touch the cat can lead to aggressive behavior, such as grinding its teeth or hissing.
 The patient may also withdraw out of fear of the pain.

-• Salivation: Increased saliva production, sometimes with bright, foamy saliva accumulations in the mouth, can also indicate gastritis.
+• Drooling: Increased saliva production, sometimes with bright, foamy saliva accumulations in the mouth, can also indicate gastritis.

 Acute gastritis and chronic gastritis